muzitk/clima-app/README.md

-This project utilizes react and weather API.
+This project utilizes react, weather API, and a little bit of css.
 Users are able to put and city and country and get the accurate weather/climate of that city.